LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 The example routine solves this problem using a Backwards Differentiation Formula in fixed-leading coefficient form.
 Each stage is solved using the built-in modified Newton iteration.
-Internally, Newton will use the SUNLINSOL_DENSE linear solver via the CVode interface.
+Internally, Newton will use the SUNLINSOL_DENSE linear solver via the CVLS interface.
 The example file contains functions to evaluate both :math:`f(t,x,y)` and :math:`J(t,x,y)`.

 We specify the relative and absolute tolerances for several runs to be